-Representatives from Period Friendly Places will be returning to Clifton Down on Friday 19th September.
-You will find them on the mall between 9am and 2pm.
+Representatives from Period Friendly Places will be returning to Clifton Down on Friday 5th and Saturday 6th December.
+They will be on the mall between 9.30am and 5pm on the Friday; 9.30am and 1pm on the Saturday.

 The team from Period Friendly Paces want Bristol to be a city of period dignity, in which nobody is held back in life or stigmatised against simply for having a period.
 They are setting up a network across the city to make period products available for free in community venues (places like libraries, community and health centres, youth clubs, places of worship and food banks) so they can be accessed by people who need them the most.